dataform-co/dataform/content/docs/best-practices/start-your-dataform-project.md

 ---
-title: Start your Dataform project
+title: First steps with your Dataform project
-subtitle: Principles to set up your project for scale and efficiency
+subtitle: Principles to start your project on the right foot
 priority: 1
 ---